USS Simon Bolivar: Service history

 Simon Bolivar departed Newport News on 12 May 1972 for post-overhaul shakedown operations and refresher training for her two crews, which lasted until 16 September 1972.
 By the end of 1972, she had resumed deterrent patrols.

 In October 1974 Simon Bolivar returned to Charleston and Submarine Squadron 18.
 She was awarded the Battle Effectiveness Award (Battle "E") for Fiscal Year 1974 and the Providence Plantation Award for most outstanding fleet ballistic missile submarine in the United States Atlantic Fleet.
 She also was awarded the Battle "E" for in Fiscal Years 1975 and 1976.

 In February 1979, following her 40th deterrent patrol, Simon Bolivar entered Portsmouth Naval Shipyard at Kittery, Maine, for overhaul and conversion of her ballistic missile system to support Trident C-4 ballistic missiles.
 Upon completion of overhaul she returned to her home port of Charleston in January 1981.

 Simon Bolivar continued to make deterrent patrols, undergoing occasional refits at Naval Submarine Base Kings Bay Georgia, and was awarded the Battle "E" for Fiscal Year 1982.
 She successfully launched a Trident test missile in the summer of 1983.
+She entered Portsmouth Naval Shipyard again in 1985 for another refit including an asbestos rip out and resumed patrols in 1987.

 Deactivation, decommissioning, and disposal

 Deactivated while still in commission in September 1994, Simon Bolivar was both decommissioned and stricken from the Naval Vessel Register on 8 February 1995.
-Her scrapping via the U.S. Navys Nuclear-Powered Ship-Submarine Recycling Program at Bremerton, Washington began on 1 October 1994 and was completed on 1 December 1995.
+Her scrapping via the U.S. Navy's Nuclear-Powered Ship-Submarine Recycling Program at Bremerton, Washington began on 1 October 1994 and was completed on 1 December 1995.